Thousands defer plans to leave the military during crisis

 “What we’re seeing this year, which is directly related to COVID, is we do have a population of soldiers that what they were expecting at the end of transition has suddenly disappeared,” Morgan said.
 “And now you have a soldier that is trying to go through a transition period that is now facing uncertainty on the outside.”

-The Air Force is already expecting to fall short of its recruiting goal by as much as 5,800 as a result of the virus.
-And that gap, the Air Force said, could be filled by service members who decide to re-enlist or extend their service.
+The Air Force is on track to meet its recruiting goal, but expects to fall short of its effort to get recruits through the training pipeline by as much as 5,800 as a result of the virus.
+That gap, the Air Force said, could be filled by service members who decide to re-enlist or extend their service.

 So far, the number of Air Force personnel who have withdrawn their requests to leave the service or have asked to extend their enlistment is 700 more than last year at this time, including 230 pilots and medical staff.

-Note: This story was first published May 18, 2020.
-It was updated on May 19, 2020, to correct erroneous reporting that the Air Force is expecting to fall short of its recruiting goal by as much as 5,800 .
-The Air Force is on track to meet its recruiting goal, but expects to fall short of its effort to get recruits through the training pipeline by as much as 5,800.